exercism/javascript/exercises/concept/translation-service/.docs/hints.md

 ## 2. Fetch a batch of translations, all-or-nothing

-- In order to return a promise with an error, create a `Promise` that is `rejected` from the start.
+- To return a promise with an error, create a `Promise` that is `rejected` from the start.
-- There is a helper method on `Promise` which waits for an array of promises to resolve, before it resolves itself.
+- There is a helper method on `Promise` that waits for an array of promises to resolve before it resolves itself.

 ## 3. Request a translation, retrying at most 2 times